LordDeimos5674/Hashmap-Website/README.md

   - Hashing
   - Collision resolution with buckets
   - Dynamic resizing
-- No frameworks or external dependencies — just good old fashion HTML, CSS, and JS
+- No frameworks or external dependencies — just good old fashion HTML code

 ## How to Start
 - Open the Page itself to start no need for download